 - Categories: Employer Branding, Recruitment

 Sounds great, right?
-It is but it comes with a cost.
+It really is but it comes with a cost.
 As with anything else in life, huge results never come out of random acts.
 Before we present 9 communication ideas to help your people feel well, we have to make sure the current state of your employer image and infrastructure is sufficient.
-Let’s go over what we need to make sure
+Let’s go over what we need to make sure!

 - Meeting attendances

 - Feedback reports

 - Segmentation: Parents, pet owners, social ones, millennials, etc.

 4- STRATEGY: ACTIVATE VALUES

 One way to reinforce your company’s commitment to employee wellbeing is to align your initiatives with the company’s values, leadership principles, and way of working.
 By connecting your wellbeing efforts with the company’s broader mission and purpose, you can make them more meaningful and memorable to employees.
 For example, if innovation is a core value of your company, consider offering innovation workshops or creating a platform where employees can share their ideas and insights.
 By doing so, you can address not only the intellectual and vocational dimensions of wellbeing, but also reinforce the company’s values and commitment to innovation.

 To effectively activate values in your employee wellbeing initiatives, it’s important to communicate your company’s values and principles clearly and consistently.
 For example, this can involve sharing success stories and examples of how employees have embodied these values in their work.
 Additionally, you can create opportunities for employees to collaborate and share their own ideas and insights.
 By making values an integral part of your wellbeing initiatives, you can create a more cohesive and supportive workplace culture that reinforces the company’s mission and purpose.